Ciarán Carey

-Ciarán Carey (born 16 January 1970) is an Irish former hurling manager, selector and player.
+Ciarán Carey (born 16 January 1970) is an Irish hurling manager, selector and former player.

 Primarily playing at the centre-back position, Carey's club career was with Patrickswell and at inter-county level with Limerick.
 He was a key member of the latter team during the 1990s and collected two Munster titles, two National Hurling League titles and three All-Star awards.

 In retirement from playing Carey has become involved in team management and coaching.
 At club level he has taken charge of the Tournafulla and Granagh-Ballingarry sides in hurling and camogie respectively.
 Carey began his inter-county coaching career when he was appointed manager of the Limerick senior camogie team in 2007.
 He subsequently took charge of the Limerick under-21 hurling team as well as being a selector with the Limerick senior hurling team under Dónal O'Grady.
-In November 2013 Carey was appointed for a second spell as manager of the Limerick under-21 team.
+In November 2013, Carey was appointed for a second spell as manager of the Limerick under-21 team.